 If the servo doesn't lock, it might be because of your gain settings.
 To change those, use the GAIN <#> command.
-For more information on locking Compact ICE through the GUI, follow this guide for ICE.
+For more information on locking Compact ICE through the GUI, follow this guide which was written for ICE, but is the same for Compact ICE.